vuexp/vue-cli-plugin-vuexp/README.md

     * Required parameter for the cli core generator when vuexp-router is used
 3. Is this a brand new project?
 (Default: Yes)
     * By choosing `No`, the plugin will try and be as non-destructive as possible to an existing project.
 It will do this by adding a folder into root named `vuexp-example` and add files into there to provide examples of how a project would change.
     * These changes will factor in answers to the other questions and adjust accordingly.
 Regardless of the answer, the plugin will install packages and adjust `package.json` as necessary to prep the project.
 4. What type of template do you want to start with?
 (Default: Simple)
     * Simple is just a simple setup with a header and basic routing with [Vuexp](https://github.com/vuexp/vuexp) components.
-    * Advanced (currently disabled), will allow you to start with a project that includes a fixed header and pop-out sidebar menu.
+    * Advanced will allow you to start with a project that includes a fixed header and pop-out sidebar menu.
+This template also includes common usages of Vxp Components.
     * We expect to add more templates in the future as use cases come up.

 ## Running the project